Shreyam27-crpto/Assignment/README.md

 # Assignment
 I have created a shop grid name website and implemented the api given in the task .
 I have used ai to refine my code and make it reueable
+The folder structure is
+src
+app
+cart
+index
+product
+styles